salzmanlab-admin/DEEPEST-Fusion/README.md

-# sMACHETE
+# DEEPEST-Fusion

-This repository contains the JSON script written in Common Workflow Language (CWL) for "scalable Mismatched Alignment CHimEra Tracking Engines"  (sMACHETE), which is a precise fusion detection algorithm specially designed for screening massive RNA sequencing databases.
+This repository contains the JSON script written in Common Workflow Language (CWL) for " Data-Enriched Efficient PrEcise STatistical Fusion detection" (DEEPEST-Fusion), which is a statistical fusion detection algorithm particularly engineered for screening big RNA sequencing databases.

 # Software Requirements